Paolo Ruspini

 Current research projects

 WEMov - Women on the Move (from Jan.
-2021) is the four-year COST (European Cooperation in Science and Technology) Action CA19112 lead by the University of Paris.
-This transdisciplinary network of European researchers focuses on historic and contemporary female labour mobility spanning six centuries to the present.
+2021) is a four-year transdisciplinary network of European researchers lead first by the University of Paris and then by the University of Picardie Jules Verne in Amiens which focus on historic and contemporary female labour mobility spanning six centuries to the present.
 The objective is to show the presence and economic contribution of female migrants in European history by revealing women as active migrants and builders of Europe - with economic means, belongings, assets and social networks - capable to overcome gendered obstacles.
-This will contradict macro-narratives that present women as vulnerable migrants and economic burdens.
+This contradicts macro-narratives that present women as vulnerable migrants and economic burdens.
 Focusing on women’s labour mobility will raise the current debates on migration by unveiling women’s skills and agency, as well as their constraints and limits as economic actors.
 The project suggests a multidimensional and multi-factorial interpretation of migration dynamics and tackles in-migration, out-migration and internal migration in a long perspective to highlight consistencies and exceptions in European historic migration patterns.
 This will bring out local idiosyncrasies and challenge global narratives on female migration.
-Women on the Move will create a repository of sources on female migration and will dialogue with policy makers.
-WEMov will organize exhibitions (in- and out-door) to reach out to the public on women’s presence in European migration history and their contribution to the European economy.
-In keeping with the European Union’s Gender Equality Strategy 2018-2023, the project will thus challenge gender-blind perceptions of European migration and deconstruct sexist stereotypes.
-Women on the Move will bring about informed dialogues on European migration, with knowledge on historic and contemporary women’s economic potential, labour power, cultural and social belongings, and networking.
+In keeping with the European Union’s Gender Equality Strategy 2018-2023, the project has challenged gender-blind perceptions of European migration and deconstruct sexist stereotypes.
 With support of the Division International Cooperation of the Swiss National Science Foundation (SNSF), the WEMov Management Committee has been joined.
-Contributions will be provided throughout the consortium but particularly to Working Group 2: ‘Memory and identity’ and Working Group 4: ‘Family, kinship and community networks’.
+Contributions have been provided throughout the consortium but particularly to Working Group 4: ‘Family, kinship and community networks.’

 ESIN - European Network on International Student Mobility: Connecting Research and Practice (from Oct.
 2021) is the four-year COST (European Cooperation in Science and Technology) Action CA20115 lead by Tilburg University bringing together a transdisciplinary network of European researchers.
 Over the past decades, the rapid expansion of international student mobility (ISM) in higher education has sparked a considerable interest within different disciplines, research communities, and circles of practitioners and policy makers.
 However, there is surprisingly little connection and exchange among researchers across these spheres.
 In addition, ISM scholarship remains strongly restricted to scientific circles, despite the relevance that scientific knowledge on ISM has for policy and daily practice.
 The ESIN Action responds to the pressing need for systematic interdisciplinary and international exchange of knowledge on theoretical frameworks, research methodologies, findings, and best practice examples, and for translating scientific findings into recommendations for ISM practice.
 It will offer comparative and practical insights into ISM dynamics by bringing fragmented knowledge together, with the main aim of generating new interdisciplinary and innovative empirical perspectives on the phenomenon and translating these into tangible recommendations for stakeholders.
 Contributions will be provided to Working Group 1: ‘Global ISM flows and trends at the macro-level’ and Working Group 3: ‘The social and cultural integration of international students in their host countries’.